Notice of Pre-AIA or AIA Status

 Claims 1 and 14 recite only the following additional elements:

-a CRM system;
+a server at the CRM system;

-using artificial intelligence (AI);
+using artificial intelligence (Al);

 at least one non-transitory computer-readable medium having processor-executable instructions stored thereon.

 These elements are merely instructions to apply the abstract idea to a computer, per MPEP 2106.05(f).
 Applicant has only described generic computing elements in their disclosure, at Specification [0039-0040, 0105-0106], and, Figures 1 and 2, as filed.
-Applicant has added using artificial intelligence as an additional element.
+Applicant recites “using artificial intelligence” as an additional element.
 However, this element is defined by: “[v]arious types of artificial intelligence modules or engines can be used…”; and, “…artificial intelligence modules for predictive scoring, forecasting and recommendations can be used…”; [0075].
 Thus, generally linking of the use of a judicial exception to a particular technological environment.
 This is descriptive of certain AI inventions that are ineligible.
 See the 2024 Guidance Update on Patent Subject Matter Eligibility, Including on Artificial Intelligence and MPEP 2106.05(h).
-Accordingly, these additional elements do not show integration into a practical application and the claims are directed to the abstract idea.

 Dependent claims 2 – 5 and 17 – 20, contain limitations that are further recitations to the same abstract idea found in claims 1 and 14.
 Recitations to providing insights in response to the call, in real-time, and the call being VoIP or video, are further recitations to core facets of the business relation regarding the incoming call.
 They describe technical aspects necessary to perform the abstract idea; therefore, they amount to instructing one to practice the abstract idea on a computer.
 This does not render the claims as being patent eligible.
 See MPEP 2106.04(d).